Complaints by and for Young People

 - The quality or appropriateness of a service;

-- A delay in decision making or the provision of services;
+- A delay in decision-making or the provision of services;

 - Delays in dealing with problems or resolving concerns.

-Your role is to:
+Supported Lodgings Provider’s role is to:

 - Listen to the young person, take them seriously and try not to be defensive about what they are saying;